 - Photophobia (rarely)

 Allergies affect 50 million Americans every year, and 30 million people experience seasonal-specific allergies.
-With these seasonal symptoms, 70-80% of people experience ocular symptoms.
-Clinical signs of allergy-related occasional dry eye include extra blood in the vessels of the conjunctiva and eye lids, conjunctival chemosis and papillae, eye lid edema, and clear, watery discharge.
+With these seasonal symptoms, 70-80% of people experience eye allergies, also known as allergic conjunctivitis.
+Pollen from grass, weeds, and trees are the main culprits for seasonal allergies.

 Seasonal Allergies Symptoms